Information for Students

 - the enhanced ability grasp the philosophy of life-long learning

-Tips for Abstract Submission and Presentation Preparation
+Tips for Abstract Submission

 - Communicate with your faculty mentor early.
 Your mentor is a professional; you will soon become a professional.
 Learn from him or her the proper procedures for designing and presenting your project.
 Let your mentor know early your hopes for the conference, so that he or she may guide you with wisdom.